James Hamilton, 3rd Earl of Arran: Mary again

-Following the death of Mary's husband Francis II of France in 1560, and the apparent failure of his English marriage plan, James's father again tried to marry his son to Mary, as first suggested in their infancy.
+Following the death of Mary's husband Francis II of France in 1560, and the apparent failure of his English marriage plan of August 1560, James's father again tried to marry his son to Mary, as first suggested in their infancy.
 Mary resisted such efforts.

 Mary returned to Scotland in August 1561.
 James was chosen a member of her council on her arrival, but took up a hostile attitude to the court in consequence of the practice of the Roman Catholic religion.
 George Buchanan, who was unsympathetic to Mary, suggested that in November 1561, she exploited young Arran's real affection for her by spreading a rumour that he planned to abduct her from Holyrood Palace to his residence, Kinneil House, to justify strengthening the royal bodyguard.
-Though James' father disputed the rumour, and Thomas Randolph's findings confirm Buchanan's view, physical security was tightened at Holyrood.
+Though James' father disputed the rumour, and Thomas Randolph's considering with this "great horlyburly without reason" the Queen "had never less occasion to fear, with so many papists then in the town", physical security was tightened at Holyrood.

 On 17 January 1562 Arran rode from Kinneil to Linlithgow Palace to meet with Mary, Queen of Scots, and discuss how he and his father might be remunerated for their services.
 The queen's half-brother, James Stewart, now Earl of Mar, married Agnes Keith on 8 February 1562.
 Arran escorted Mary to the feasts on Shrove Tuesday at Holyrood Palace, but became ill before the triumphs or masques on the following days.
-A few days later it was said that Arran had criticised Mary, and Randolph offered his opinion to the Duke that Arran had a high opinion of his own achievements, but a tendency to fail to reciprocate well-wishers, and ought to have thanked those who favoured his suite of marriage to Elizabeth.
+A few days later it was said that Arran had spoken "irreverently" of Elizabeth, the "Queen's Majesty", and Randolph offered his opinion to the Duke that Arran had a high opinion of his own achievements, but a tendency to fail to reciprocate well-wishers, and ought to have thanked those who favoured his suite of marriage to Elizabeth.
 Randolph found this flaw in his behaviour "strange".
 Arran now wondered if he had been better off in France serving in the Royal Guard, and spent eight days in bed in Edinburgh, tormented in his imaginations.

+On 28 February 1562, fearing for Arran's mental health, Randolph wrote that he "is so drowned in dreams, and so feed himself with fantasies, that either men fear that he will fall into some dangerous and incurable sickness, or play one day some mad part that will bring himself to mischief".

+Alison Craik

 Arran had a mistress in Edinburgh, Alison Craik, who stayed in the house of a merchant Cuthbert Ramsay on the High Street.
-Bothwell, John Stewart, Commendator of Coldingham, and the Marquis of Elbeuf, broke into the house to annoy Arran.
-They were wearing masks.
+Bothwell, John Stewart, Commendator of Coldingham, and the Marquis of Elbeuf, visited the house and on a subsequent evening, after they were refused entry, they broke into the house to annoy Arran.
+Despite Mary's intervention, the dispute escalated into threats of violence between the Hamilton retainers and Bothwell's men.

+The visitors were wearing masks, and the incident seems comparable to the practice of visiting in disguise in Italy, described as "brave maskerye" by the Elizabethan writer Thomas Hoby.